adhm271/teamone/README.md

 ## Methods:

-##### 1. Parsing drug screen data and drug metadata into vectors for a model
+##### 1. We looked at screening data across 1784 molecules and 6 different cell lines.

-We examined several structural properties of the drugs as reported by PubChem:
+##### 2. We examined several structural properties of the drugs as reported by PubChem:

 MolecularWeight -- Calculated molecular weight in units g/mol.